knpuniversity/gulp/knpu/publishing-fonts.md

 ## Don't Commit the Fonts!

-We don't want to commit this new `web/fonts` directory - it's got generated files just like `css/` and `js/`.
-To avoid the embarassment of accidentally adding them to the repo, add this path to `.gitignore`.
+We don't want to commit this new `web/fonts` directory - it's got generated files just like the `css/` and `js/` folders.
+To avoid the humiliation of accidentally adding them to your repo, add this path to `.gitignore`.

 [[[ code('b23d0725a3') ]]]

 Thats it!
 And if there's anything else you need to move around, just use our handy `app.copy()`.